Amateur Telescope Making

 Naturalists, lawyers, doctors, educators, machinists, priests and parsons were disproportionately endowed with this spirit.
 And, amending Hale, one finds among amateur astronomers a significant number of women and young adults.

 The number of amateur telescope makers in the United States began significantly to increase in the 1920's, due to three factors.
-First, a growing number of practical articles and guidebooks appeared in popular magazines such as The English Mechanic or Popular Science, as the Rev. Archdall Ellison's groundbreaking The Amateur's Telescope (1920), in the monthly column "Telescoptics" and then "The Backyard Astronomer" (1928) conducted by Albert Ingalls for Scientific American.
-The Ingalls columns were published as the first of the three volume Amateur Telescope Making in 1933; a frequent contributor was the architect Russell Porter, who had begun grinding his own mirrors after reading Ellison's book and with technical and financial support from a fellow ATM enthusiast, mechanical engineer James Hartness.
+A growing number of practical articles and guidebooks became available in popular magazines such as The English Mechanic or Popular Science, in the Rev. Archdall Ellison's groundbreaking The Amateur's Telescope (1920), in the monthly column "Telescoptics" and then "The Backyard Astronomer" (1928) conducted by Albert Ingalls for Scientific American.
+The Ingalls columns were published as the first of the three volume Amateur Telescope Making in 1933.
+Frequent contributions were made by the architect and Arctic explorer Russell Porter, who began grinding his own mirrors after reading Ellison's book and with technical and financial support from a fellow ATM enthusiast, mechanical engineer James Hartness.
 Ellison, Porter and Ingalls contributed mightily to make complex optical issues and mechanical designs more practical and easily understood to the interested public, as part of the "do it yourself" meme of early 20th century print media.

-The third factor in the growth of amateur telescope making was a small but essential segment of manufacturers and retailers who began catering to the needs of the market.
-Optical kits, especially glass mirror blanks and grinding materials, and the basic parts necessary to make telescope focusing mechanisms and mountings began to be offered commercially and advertised in magazines by optical companies and machine manufacturers.
+The last factor in the growth of amateur telescope making was a small but essential segment of manufacturers and retailers who began catering to the needs of the market.
+Optical kits, especially glass mirror blanks (including surplus porthole glass) and grinding materials, and the basic parts necessary to make telescope focusing mechanisms and mountings began to be offered commercially and advertised in magazines by optical companies and machine manufacturers.

-These three factors publications, social networks and suppliers contributed to the 20th century upswing in amateur telescope making, which was sustained too by a culture increasingly fascinated with science, technology and space.
+These three factors publications, amateur groups and suppliers contributed to the 20th century upswing in amateur telescope making, which was fueled also by a culture increasingly fascinated with science, technology and space.

-The War forced two astronomy related magazine titles The Sky and Telescope to merge in November, 1941 as today's Sky & Telescope.
-This periodical included a few scholarly articles on astronomy by astronomers such as Otto Struve, and a monthly column conducted by Earle Brown, "Gleanings for A.T.M.'s", that discussed every aspect of amateur telescope design and construction.
+The military service of readers during World War II forced two astronomy related magazine titles The Sky and Telescope to merge in November, 1941 as today's Sky & Telescope.
+This periodical included a few scholarly articles on astronomy by astronomers such as Otto Struve, and a monthly column "Gleanings for A.T.M.'s", conducted by Earle Brown, that discussed every aspect of amateur telescope design and construction.
 The magazine was also a premier venue for advertisers of amateur astronomy products, including telescope making supplies and the postwar wave of consumer telescopes.

-During the Truman and Eisenhower years a flood of military surplus eyepieces, prisms, binoculars and objective lenses of all types poured into the consumer market via retailers such as A. Jaeger or Edmund Salvage Inc. Advertisements soon appeared in Sky & Telescope from vendors of telescope making supplies (C.C.
+During the Truman and Eisenhower years a flood of military surplus eyepieces, prisms, binoculars and objective lenses of all types poured into the consumer market via retailers such as A. Jaeger or Edmund Salvage Inc. whose 1950 catalog states "never in history were so many optical items made as during the last war."
+Advertisements soon appeared in Sky & Telescope from vendors of telescope making supplies (C.C.
 Young), telescope making kits (David William Wolf, Precision Optical Supply) and professionally machined telescope mounts (Haines Scientific Instruments).
 In the late 1940's appeared the first postwar consumer telescopes the 3.5" Sky-Scope Newtonian reflector for $25, and the 3" Tinsley Laboratory refractor for $199.

-Accompanying this increase in telescope making resources was a cultural focus on the reality of space.
-The key themes were space travel, new worlds, alien life forms and a struggle for species supremacy.
-The V2 missile, cryptography, early computers and the atomic bomb had elevated the popular conception of science to (quoting Firesign Theater) "a force so powerful it can only be used for good or evil."
-Expatriate German rocket scientists in the United States laid the engineering foundations for high altitude astronomical research, the intercontinental ballistic missile program, and the first satellites; rocket designs for human space travel were featured in two 1955 episodes of the Sunday night Walt Disney Presents narrated by Werner Von Braun.
+Accompanying this increase in telescope making resources was a cultural focus on the reality of outer space.
+Space travel, new worlds, alien life forms and the intergalactic struggle for species supremacy were stereotypical science fiction themes.
+The V2 missile, cryptography, early computers and the atomic bomb had elevated the popular conception of science into (quoting Firesign Theater) "a force so powerful it can only be used for good or evil."
+Expatriate German rocket scientists in the United States laid the technical foundations for high altitude astronomical research, the intercontinental ballistic missile program, and the first satellites; rocket designs for human space travel were featured in two 1955 episodes of the Sunday night Walt Disney Presents narrated by Werner Von Braun.
 Flying saucers were first reported by an amateur pilot in 1948 and quickly migrated into popular awareness they were visiting us!
-Interplanetary travel and alien contact were depicted in films such as The Day the Earth Stood Still (1951), The Thing From Another World (1951) and Forbidden Planet (1956).
+Interplanetary travel and alien contact were depicted in films such as The Day the Earth Stood Still (1951), The Thing From Another World (1951), This Island Earth (1955) and Forbidden Planet (1956).
 Meanwhile amateur astronomy grew apace: a 1954 Sky & Telescope directory listed almost 120 amateur astronomy groups in 35 states, led by California, Ohio, New York and Florida.

 In the mid 1950's the first medium aperture (6" to 12") Newtonian and Cassegrain reflecting telescopes came into the market.
 C.C.
 Young began advertising completed small reflectors in 1953; Cave Optical Co.
 (Long Beach, California) and J.W.
 Fecker, Inc. (Pittsburgh) began national advertising of completed 6" to 12.5" reflectors in 1954.
 Coast Instruments (Long Beach) closely imitated the Cave design with their 6" to 12" Treckerscopes first offered in 1956, and Criterion Manufacturing Inc. introduced their excitingly new!
 6" to 16" Dynascopes in 1957, then the largest consumer Newtonian instruments available in the USA.